osisoft/PI-Adapter/V1/Diagnostics/IO rate.md

 # IO rate

-The Diagnostics.Adapter.IORate dynamic type includes these values, which are logged in a stream with the id {componentid}.IORate.
+The Diagnostics.Adapter.IORate dynamic type includes the following values, which are logged in a stream with the id {componentid}.IORate.
 IO rate includes only sequential data collected from a data source.

 | Property  | Type   | Description                                            |
 | --------- | ------ | -------------------------------------------------------|